About the artist:

 A graduate of the Tyler School of Art at Temple University in Philadelphia, Lowell Blair Nesbitt also attended the

 Royal College of Art in London, where he worked in stained glass and etching.
-A colleague and friend of some of

-the most influential shapers of 20th Century art, including Robert Mapplethorpe, Andy Warhol, Roy Lichtenstein,
+A colleague and friend of some of the most influential shapers of 20th Century art, including Robert

-and Robert Indiana, Nesbitt is best known for his "floral" paintings, in which gargantuan images of irises, roses,
+Mapplethorpe, Andy Warhol, Roy Lichtenstein, and Robert Indiana, Nesbitt is best known for his "floral"

-lilies and other flowers were depicted in close-up, so that their petals seemed to fill the canvas.
-Because of these,
+paintings, in which gargantuan images of irises, roses, lilies and other flowers were depicted in close-up, so that

-Nesbitt enjoyed a great deal of public popularity, which in 1980 led to the United States Postal Service issuing
+their petals seemed to fill the canvas.
+Because of these, Nesbitt enjoyed a great deal of public popularity, which in

-four stamps based on his hyper-realist works.
-He also served as the official artist for the space flights of Apollo 9
+served as the official artist for the space flights of Apollo 9 and Apollo 13.

-cast-iron buildings, as well as several of Manhattan's major bridges.
+buildings, as well as several of Manhattan's major bridges.

 In 1976, Nesbitt bought the building of former police stables as a studio and called it "Old Stable" where he